cmbant/getdist/README.rst

 LLM Integration
 ===================
-For AI assistants and LLM agents working with GetDist, a single-file context document is available at `<https://help.cosmologist.info/api/context/getdist>`_.
+For AI assistants and LLM agents working with GetDist, a single-file context document is available at `GetDist LLM Context <https://help.cosmologist.info/api/context/getdist>`_.
 This document provides a comprehensive overview of GetDist's functionality, common usage patterns, and best practices in a format optimized for LLM context windows.

 ===================